Skip to contents

 extraction_fn

 A function that takes the LLM response (as first argument) and attempts to extract a value from it.
 Upon succesful extraction, the function should return the extracted value.
-If the extraction fails, the function should return a llm_feedback() message which will be sent back to the LLM to initiate a retry.
-A special object llm_break() can be returned to break the extraction and validation loop
+If the extraction fails, the function should return a llm_feedback() message to initiate a retry.
+A llm_break() can be returned to break the extraction and validation loop, ending send_prompt()

 validation_fn

 A function that takes the (extracted) LLM response (as first argument) and attempts to validate it.
 Upon succesful validation, the function should return TRUE.
-If the validation fails, the function should return a llm_feedback() message which will be sent back to the LLM.
-A special object llm_break() can be returned to break the extraction and validation loop
+If the validation fails, the function should return a llm_feedback() message to initiate a retry.
+A llm_break() can be returned to break the extraction and validation loop, ending send_prompt()

 type